Survive The Onset

 The afternoon unfolded in warm, noisy fragments.

-Tony leaned against the patio wall with a beer sweating in his hand, fielding questions he answered carefully.
+Tony leaned against the patio wall, beer in hand, fielding questions he answered carefully.
 He didn’t overplay the war stories.
-He didn’t hide either.
 He gave the truth in measured pieces.
 His answers were enough to satisfy curiosity without turning the day into a memorial.

 He laughed with the guys the way he used to.
 Real laughter.
 He checked in on people’s lives: jobs, kids, relationships, heartbreaks.
 He remembered names and details that surprised even him.

 JoeJoe hadn’t changed much.
-He was still built like an NFL running back and still had that infectious energy that made him the center of any room.
+Same broad shoulders.
+Same big heart.
 He cornered Tony near the cooler with a beer already in hand.

 “Man, it’s good to see you, Tony,” JoeJoe said.
 The nickname was old – from high school football, when there were three Joeys and they’d all needed differentiation.
 “I saw you recently got stationed in Arizona?”